Updated On : October 10, 2022

 The occurrence of these facts is relevant as forming part of the general transaction, though A may not have been present at all of them.

-(c) A sues B for a libel contained in a letter forming part of a correspondence.
+(c) A sues B for libel in a letter forming part of a correspondence.

 Letters between the parties relating to the subject out of which the libel arose, and forming part of the correspondence in which it is contained, are relevant facts, though they do not contain the libel itself.